Get 80% off your plan for your first 3 months*

 DIY payroll providers handle the complex calculations while leaving basic admin tasks to you.
 You might record time and attendance and keep employee records, while they calculate pay, taxes, and deductions.

 These providers typically set you up with software that makes your tasks straightforward.
 This option suits businesses that want more control and are comfortable managing some of the process themselves.
+If you're considering the DIY route, a guide to small business payroll can help you understand what's involved.

 How much does payroll outsourcing cost?

-Payroll outsourcing costs vary based on business size, pay frequency, and service level.
-In Australia, most providers charge a combination of base fees and per-employee costs.
+Payroll outsourcing costs in Australia vary based on business size, pay frequency, and service level.
+Most providers charge a combination of base fees and per-employee costs.

 Here's what to expect:

-- Base fees: A monthly retainer of around $50–$80 is common for small businesses.
+• Base fees: a monthly retainer of around $50–$80 is common for small businesses

-- Per-payslip fees: Expect to pay $6–$20 per payslip, per pay run, depending on complexity.
+• Per-payslip fees: expect to pay $6–$20 per payslip, per pay run, depending on complexity

-- Setup fees: Some providers charge a one-off fee to onboard your business and configure systems.
+• Setup fees: some providers charge a one-off fee to onboard your business and configure systems

-- Additional services: Extra charges may apply for things like year-end reporting, employee changes, or compliance advice.
+• Additional services: extra charges may apply for things like year-end reporting, employee changes, or compliance advice

 Full-service providers typically cost more than DIY options, but the time savings and reduced risk often offset the difference.
 When comparing providers, ask for a full breakdown of costs so you know exactly what you're paying for.